stevenvachon/limited-request-queue/README.md

 ## Methods

 ### .dequeue(id)
-Removes a URL queue item from its host queue.
-Use this when you are finished with a particular URL so that the next in line can be triggered.
+Removes a queue item from the queue.
+Use of this function is likely not needed as items are auto-dequeued when their turn is reached.
 Returns `true` on success or an `Error` on failure.

 ### .enqueue(input)
-Adds a URL to a host queue. `input` can either be a URL `String` or an `Object`.
+Adds a URL to the queue. `input` can either be a URL `String` or an `Object`.
 Returns a queue ID on success or an `Error` on failure.

 If `input` is an `Object`, it will acccept the following keys:
-* `url`: a URL `String`
+* `url`: a URL `String`.
+* `data`: additional data to be stored in the queue item.
 * `id`: a unique ID (`String` or `Number`).
 If not defined, one will be generated.
-* `data`: custom data to be stored in the queue.

 ### .length()
 Returns the number of items in the queue.

+### .numActive()
+Returns the number of active requests.

 ### .pause()
 Pauses the queue, but will not pause any active requests.